Best backpacks for back support at a glance:

 If you’re looking for a hiking pack that is lighter and less bulky than others of its kind, Kelty’s cult-fave pack is back with an updated design.
 The FIT-Pro adjustment system is perfect for quickly customizing the torso size, and the new ventilated back panel seriously limits those dreaded mid-hike, back sweats.

 If keeping up with the trends is the name of the game, this Herschel has got you covered.
-The Barlow is a versatile option that’s great for city-slicking and hiking alike, featuring mesh back padding for increased comfort and air-flow, internal storage pockets, and a water resistant exterior plus an emergency rain cover.
-As an added bonus, the bag is made out of mostly recycled materials, making it an eco-conscious choice.
+The Barlow is a versatile, supportive backpack that’s great for city-slicking and hiking alike, featuring mesh back padding for increased comfort and air-flow, internal storage pockets, and a water resistant exterior plus an emergency rain cover.

 This duffle/backpack hybrid is another one of Renda’s favorites for back support.
 Its 30-liter capacity limits how much weight you’re carrying on your back, which mean you won’t be able to load it up to the point of causing pain.
 The bag is filled with easy-access pockets designed specifically for shoes, liquids, tech, and more, making it easy to pack and unpack in a hurry.

-The GOT BAG, which recently launched in the US, is the world’s first backpack made entirely from ocean plastic—to date, the brand has recycled over 117 tons of the stuff.
+The GOT BAG is the world’s first backpack made entirely from ocean plastic—to date, the brand has recycled over 117 tons of the stuff.
 The daypack is a great water-resistant option that holds just what you need (and nothing more) while still offering maximum comfort and a structured inner pocket system.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.